The Instability of a Quantum Superposition of Time Dilations: A tunable experiment

-We expect that this interference pattern will vanish when we reach the timescale associated with the aforementioned instability.
-Let us now estimate the timescale over which this would happen.
 To do so, we observe that microwave photons are carried by a electric potential wave $V(x,t)$ through a coaxial cable.
 Since both the electric potential and the gravitational potential are governed by Poisson's law, we relate the change in gravitational potential $\Phi_e(x)$ due to a microwave pulse to its electric potential $V(x)$,

 where $\epsilon_r$ is the relative permittivity of the dielectric in the coaxial cable, $m_e$ is the mass of an electron and $q_e$ is the charge of an electron.
 We assume that the resistance and inductance of the outer conductor of the coaxial cable is so low that we can set the electric potential $V(x)$ zero outside the cable, and constant inside the cable.